Church of the Province of Myanmar

 The Church of the Province of Myanmar in Asia is a member church of the Anglican Communion.
 The province comprises the entire country of Myanmar.
 The current archbishop of Myanmar and bishop of Yangon is Stephen Than Myint Oo.
+The church claims around 70,000 members.

-Official name
+Name

 The Church of the Province of Burma was created as an independent province of the Anglican Communion on 22 February 1970, and changed its name to the Church of the Province of Myanmar when the new country's name was adopted in 1989.

 History

 Throughout the colonial period the Church of England had a strong presence in the country because the majority of the British belonged to that church.
 The great majority of the Anglo-Burmese and Anglo-Indian communities in the country were also Anglicans and the number of schools run by the Church of England to educate British and Eurasian children increased.
 Notable schools include St Mary's and St Michael's in Maymyo and Mandalay.
 Until 1930 the church was part of the Church of England in India but it was then made an autonomous ecclesiastical province of the Anglican Communion and renamed the Church of India, Burma and Ceylon.
 With independence the number of Anglicans in the country decreased with the departure of the British and the subsequent exodus of the Anglo-Burmese and Anglo-Indians.